 So, after the Milni, the groom, as well as his party, are served up with tea and breakfast.
 This will commonly consist of Samosa, Pakora and Mithai and all are served with hot tea and a range of refreshing beverages.
 However, there is no denying that the Sikh traditions come with a love of food and so, the breakfast menu is often filled with an impressive range of options such as aloo paratha or channa bhatoora, which is a light meal that can be easily enjoyed.
 Should guests be travelling a certain distance then the breakfast dishes are sure to satisfy their needs and will help to ease any nerves that the bride and groom might be experiencing prior to the wedding ceremony.
 For a long time, Punjabi families have recognised breakfast as the most important meal of the day and so, a hearty breakfast is always the ideal way to begin the day.

-Once the breakfast has been completed, the day will move to the Darbar, which is the main hall where the actual ceremony will take place.
-The groom is then requested to take his seat with the other men before his sisters follow tradition and remove the grooms sehra or kalgi prior to sitting in front of the holy scripture.
+Once the breakfast has been completed, the day will move to the Darbar, which is the main ceremony hall where the actual marriage ceremony will take place.
+The groom is then requested to take his seat with the other men before his sisters follow tradition and remove the grooms sehra or kalgi prior to sitting in front of the the Guru Granth Sahib.
 The bride then enters the room and positions herself on the left-hand side of the groom.
 Both sets of parents then stand up for another Arda before the wedding ceremony takes place.

-Next, the brothers of the bride will position themselves around the Guru Granth where the couple then begin their Lavan.
-This word means the next stage or to break away, which relates to how the bride is breaking away from her parents’ home and is become one with her husband and her family.
+Next, the brothers of the bride will position themselves around the Guru Granth Sahib where the couple then begin their Lavan.
+This word means the next stage or to break away, which relates to how the bride is breaking away from her parents’ home and is become one with her life partner and her family.

-Now the groom will lead the bride and they will take a walk around the Guru Granth Sahib, which is the holy scripture.
+Now the groom will lead the bride and the couple circumambulates around the Guru Granth Sahib, which is the holy scripture.
 This will be done four times and again, is a prominent moment that is captured by us in all its glory.
 They do this four times at set intervals and they bow before and after each stanza.
-The brothers take turns to take the bride around and this traditional act stems back to many years ago when the bride would cover her face to protect her from the evil eye.
+The brothers take turns to take the bride around and this traditional act stems back to many years ago when the bride’s head and face would be covered to protect her from the evil eye.
 Therefore, the bride could not see through the veil and so, her brothers would help to guide her as her protectors.

 1st Stanza – Forming part of the nuptial round hymn, the first verse indicates that marriage is seen to be the best state of life for a Sikh.